Economic impact from Mardi Gras nears pre-pandemic numbers for Shreveport-Bossier

 “We are two cities offering something you truly cannot experience anywhere else,” said Brown, “and we love to see that these numbers reflect that.”

 Interested in visiting the Shreveport-Bossier area?
 There’s plenty to do, even when it’s not Mardi Gras season.
-Just visit the Shreveport-Bossier Convention and Tourist Bureau to find out more.
+Just visit the Shreveport-Bossier Convention and Tourist Bureau’s website to find out more.